Date: 23rd August 2016

 Location: Camberley, Surrey

-My thirteenth stadium of 2016 was on Tuesday 23rd August at Krooner Park in Camberley, Surrey.
+My thirteenth new ground of 2016 was on Tuesday 23rd August at Krooner Park in Camberley, Surrey.
 The match was Camberley Town vs. Bishop's Cleeve in an F.A.
 Cup Preliminary Round Replay.

 The north side of Krooner Park holds an all-seater stand with room for 195 spectators including one section given over to club officials.
 This stand is attached to the club building which has a bar and dressing rooms within and a snack bar facing outwards.
 The remainder of the north side is taken up with uncovered hard standing.